People

 Staff

-Professor Stephen Jones is the director of the Program on Georgian Studies.
+Professor Stephen Jones is a senior researcher of the Program on Georgian Studies and served as its founding director until summer 2024.
 He received his Ph.D. from the London School of Economics and Political Science.
 His books include Socialism in Georgian Colors: The European Road to Social Democracy, 1883-1917 (Harvard University, 2005), and Georgia: A Political History Since Independence (I.B.
 Tauris, 2012).
 More recently he edited with Neil MacFarlane Georgia from Autocracy to Democracy (Toronto: University of Toronto Press, 2020).
 Professor Jones became a foreign member of the Georgian Academy of Sciences in 2011 and received an honorary doctorate from Tbilisi State University in 2012 and from Ilia State University in 2018.

 Allison Hart is the program coordinator for the Program on Georgian Studies.
 Prior to joining the Davis Center, she received her M.A. in political science from the American University in Cairo, where her thesis focused on regional security in the Black Sea region.
 In 2022 she spent two months researching legacies of the Rose Revolution while working as a Black Sea Title VIII fellow.